 - Turn the pile.
 Turning the pile will aerate it, which will help it dry out some and provide oxygen to those beneficial microbes to get them working again.

 - Add more "browns."
-"Browns" are the carbon-rich materials we add to a compost pile, and they tend to be much drier in nature than "greens."
+"Browns" are the carbon-rich materials we add with garden scraps and food waste to the compost pile, and they tend to be much drier in nature than "greens."
 Some good browns to add include straw, dried leaves, or shredded newspaper.
 Mix it in well, and your pile should start smelling better.

 - Cover your pile.
 If the problem is that it's been raining and your pile is sopping wet, give it a turn, add some browns, and cover it with a tarp for a while to prevent more water from making your pile even soggier.
 Once it dries out some, you can take the tarp off.